kick-ass Copywriting Secrets of a Marketing Rebel is John Carlton’s guide to effective copywriting.

 This chapter was awesome.
 Selling something quickly is not what I’m aiming at, but this chapter was awesome nonetheless as an inspiration for what’s possible.

 The idea is to pick a market with a passionate clientele and become an expert on a tiny, very specific fraction of that market.

 Copywriting Is Better Than In-Person Selling

-I don’t know why, but it only hit me with Kick-Ass Copywriting Secrets that a being great at copywriting is better than being a great at selling in person.
+I don’t know why, but it only hit me with Kick-Ass Copywriting Secrets that being great at copywriting is better than being great at selling in person.
 The author says “if you can sell to one customer in person, you can sell to a thousand at the same time”.